 St. Patrick’s Day at Lonsdale Quay

 Lonsdale Quay celebrated St. Patrick’s Day in 2019 with a variety of free activities.
-Below was the schedule of events for the afternoon of Sunday March 17th last year (and 2020 will likely be similar):
+Below was the schedule of events for the afternoon of Sunday March 17th a couple of years ago (and 2021 will likely be similar):

 - 11:00 am – Eire Born Irish Dancers Performance